hortonworks/data-tutorials/tutorials/cda/analyze-iot-weather-station-data-via-connected-data-architecture/tutorial-3.md

 We will explain sections of the code and their significance to the project in 1.1 - 1.6.
 In 1.7, the full code for the WeatherStation is provided.

-Open the HDF Sandbox Web Shell:
+Open the CDF Sandbox Web Shell:

 http://sandbox-hdf.hortonworks.com:4200